 Cons: Similar to July, you can run into weather issues in August.
 Specifically, the heat and humidity is at its worst in the Caribbean during August.
 While afternoon showers can cool things off, they are not a guarantee.
 You also have to start worrying seriously about hurricanes.
 Late August is reaching the peak of hurricane season.
 While the chances are low that your specific cruise will be hit by a storm (cruise lines steer clears of storms as much as possible), it could disrupt your trip if a hurricane hits a port of call.

 Cons: September actually marks the peak of hurricane season.
 Historically, the first week of the month is the busiest for storms and then activity quickly drops off later in the month.
-Still, even if your ship isn’t directly impacted by a storm, it can cause issues at Caribbean ports as we recently saw with hurricanes in Puerto Rico and elsewhere.
+Still, even if your ship isn’t directly impacted by a storm, it can cause issues at Caribbean ports.

 Cons: It shouldn’t be a surprise that April and October are two months that we consider great times to sail.
 Like April, the biggest con is that it can be difficult for people with kids to travel without taking their children out of school for a few days.
 Apart from that, the month sees good weather and cheaper fares, and it’s before the harsh winter hits many places in the U.S. and Canada, disrupting air travel to the port.